ricardodeazambuja/SNN-Experiments/README.md

 ## If you liked the stuff above, you may want to check [BEE - The Spiking Reservoir (LSM) Simulator](https://github.com/ricardodeazambuja/Bee) and/or [my papers](https://ricardodeazambuja.com/publications/).

+## Other projects you may like to check:
+* [colab_utils](https://github.com/ricardodeazambuja/colab_utils/): Some useful (or not so much) Python stuff for Google Colab notebooks
+* [ExecThatCell](https://github.com/ricardodeazambuja/ExecThatCell): (Re)Execute a Jupyter (colab) notebook cell programmatically by searching for its label.
+* [Maple-Syrup-Pi-Camera](https://github.com/ricardodeazambuja/Maple-Syrup-Pi-Camera): Low power('ish) AIoT smart camera (3D printed) based on the Raspberry Pi Zero W and Google Coral EdgeTPU
+* [The CogniFly Project](https://github.com/thecognifly): Open-source autonomous flying robots robust to collisions and smart enough to do something interesting!
+* [Bee](https://github.com/ricardodeazambuja/Bee): The Bee simulator is an open source Spiking Neural Network (SNN) simulator, freely available, specialised in Liquid State Machine (LSM) systems with its core functions fully implemented in C.

 https://ricardodeazambuja.com/